The Beautiful Brain: The Drawings of Santiago Ramón y Cajal

 - Principal Investigator of the Behavior of Organisms Laboratory at the Instituto de Neurociencias, Spain.

-- On Friday, September 14, time TBD.
+- On Friday, September 7 at 6 pm.
 At McGovern Institute for Brain Research.

 - Co-director of the Einstein Institute for Aging Research, and Robert and Renee Belfer Chair for the Study of Neurodegenerative Diseases.

-- On Friday, October 5, time TBD.
+- On Friday, October 5 at 6 pm.
 At McGovern Institute for Brain Research.

 - Carlos Cruchaga: Associate Professor of Psychiatry.
 Washington University St. Louis

-- On Monday, October 22, time TBD.
+- On Monday, October 22 at 6 pm.
 At McGovern Institute for Brain Research.

 - Screening of the documentary Santiago Ramón y Cajal: Butterflies of the Soul.
 Q&A with Javier DeFelipe, Researcher Professor at Instituto Cajal, and Project Director at Cajal Blue Brain, and scientific advisor of the documentary.

-- On Wednesday, October 24, time TBD.
+- On Wednesday, October 24 at 6 pm.
 At MIT Museum.

 - Professor of Biological Sciences and Neuroscience at Columbia University.

-- On Friday, November 16, time TBD.
+- On Friday, November 9 at 6 pm.
 At McGovern Institute for Brain Research.

 - Alfonso Araque: Professor, Department of Neuroscience, University of Minnesota.